DaviReisVieira/DaviReisVieira/README.md

 ### Hi there!👋 I'm Davi Reis.
-I like to program since I was 13 years old and today I work on personal projects using mainly JavaScript and Python.
+I like to program since I was 13 years old and today I work on personal projects using mainly Lua, C++, C#, MySQL, JavaScript and Python.

 ## Let's Connect!